UB-CSE306/base-LEX18-LEX19/README.md

 In the 'testCase2' directory, you will find some slightly different C source code and a reference makefile (named 'ReferenceMakeFile') produced by my script.

+**Note: ** Your script must work for *any* directory with C code, as long as there is only one C source file defining a `main` function.

 ### Script usage
 The script must accept up to three command line arguments.
 If three are provided, they must be interpreted as the following:
 1. the name of the compiler to use,